department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/feature-reference/faq-appointments.md

 ## Why are you not using the standard Forms chapter progress bar in the VAOS appointment form?
 - Because the flow of the form is so forked depending on which options you select.
 It isn't really a linear booking process that maps cleanly to the concept of progressing through different chapters.

-## How would a veteran be blocked from excessive no-shows?
+## Are Veterans blocked from scheduling after excessive no-shows?
 - Just as with legacy VAOS, there is no mechanism to 'turn off' someone's ability to use VAOS based on count of no-shows.
 - Through discussion with Shawn Adams, this situation is annoying when it arises but is actually quite rare.

 ## What's the maximum number of requests & appointments that Veteran can make?
-- Request maximum is based on a facility's settings
+- Request maximum is based on a facility's settings.
 - No maximum for self-scheduled appointments, just like legacy VAOS

 ## Are 'resolved / no schedule' appointment requests displayed?